eea/volto-corsproxy/README.md

 }
 ```

-Configure the allowed_cors_destinations in config.settings
+Configure the allowed_cors_destinations in config.settings or provide a system
+environment variable named ALLOWED_CORS_DESTINATIONS, which is a list of comma
+separated hostnames.